 Tyrion Lannister’s trial may be over, but HBO’s still got a high-profile defamation lawsuit to conquer — the Mitre Sports v.
 HBO battle.
 Current Advantage: Mitre.

 Mitre Sports International

-Mitre is a sports equipment manufacturer.
-The company is the exclusive soccer (football) ball sponsor of the English Premier League and Major League Soccer.
+Mitre is a sport equipment manufacturer, and the exclusive soccer ball sponsor of the EPL and MLS.

 Home Box Office (HBO)

 HBO is a cable network that produces a program called Real Sports With Bryant Gumbel.

 Back In 2008, HBO Aired A Special That Didn’t Paint Mitre In The Best Light

 In 2008, HBO aired a Real Sports segment called “Childhood Lost.”
 A heart-wrenching tale, “Childhood Lost” highlighted the hardships of child labor in India.
 It began: